adrianryt/adrianryt/README.md

 ## Hi 👋 I'm Adrian

 I am a computer science engineer and I have experience working as a Fullstack developer👨‍💻.
 I enjoy developing tools that simplify people's lives.
-I mainly worked with Django, Ruby on Rails, JavaScript, React, PostgreSQL, and AWS.
+I mainly worked with Python, Django, Ruby on Rails, JavaScript, React, PostgreSQL, and AWS.

 - ⚡️ Currently working at Software Mansion
 - 🌱 I’m currently learning React Native